 Preamble

 We the People of the United States, in order to form an even more perfect Union, find that the values of Dignity, Liberty, Privacy, Justice, Equality, Solidarity, and Democracy into this Republic are necessary not only to the security of a Free state, but to the prosperity of one as well.
-To accomplish these ends, We the People acknowledge universal Dignity, establish the Rule of Law, ensure domestic Tranquility, provide for the common defense, promote the general Welfare, secure the Necessities of life, uphold Equal treatment under the Law, separate and divide Power, protect from Tyranny, and pass the Blessing of Liberty to all People within these United States, do ordain and establish this third Constitution as The Constitution for the United States of America.
+To accomplish these ends, We the People acknowledge universal Dignity, establish the Rule of Law, ensure domestic Tranquility, provide for the common defense, promote the general Welfare, secure the Necessities of life, uphold Equal treatment under the Law, separate and divide Power, protect from political or economic Tyranny, and pass the Blessing of Liberty to all People within these United States, do ordain and establish this third Constitution as The Constitution for the United States of America.

 Article I: The People

-Section 1: Dignity
+Section 2: Dignity

 To raise one’s own biological children.